Run (Dexter): Plot

 After another nightmare, Debra (Jennifer Carpenter) asks Dexter (Michael C. Hall) over his role in Arthur Mitchell's case and Rita's death.
 Dexter confirms he was chasing Arthur, but states he did not want Rita to get killed for it.

 Speltzer (Matt Gerald) is arrested by four officers after a tense fight.
 Due to not enough evidence, the only way to prosecute him will be through a confession.
 Debra manages to obtain a confession after insinuating that he based his killings on his relationship with his mother.
 However, Speltzer and his lawyer successfully convince a judge that the officers used brutality during his arrest and that he could not consent to his Miranda rights, allowing Speltzer to walk freely.
 Dexter sneaks into Speltzer's RV to obtain evidence, only to get into a fight with Speltzer.
 Despite his determination, Dexter is knocked unconscious.
 He later wakes up trapped in Speltzer's labyrinth, but manages to escape.

 After another police raid, Isaak (Ray Stevenson) concludes that they are not aware of Viktor's death, suggesting that either Dexter and/or Louis worked to kill him.
 To get the police out of the Koshka's back, Isaak and George (Jason Gedrick) convince a bartender to commit suicide with Mike Anderson's gun and take the blame for his murder, promising to secure the financial future of his family.
 Miami Metro is called to the crime scene, but Angel (David Zayas) is still not convinced that the bartender could kill Mike.
 He then shares his theory with Quinn (Desmond Harrington), and both conclude it might have been staged.

 Debra has a fierce encounter with Speltzer at a funeral for his victim, and then talks with Dexter over how she does not want to end up like him.
-Dexter surprises Speltzer at the cemetery and sedates him, taking him to his kill table at the crematorium.
+Dexter surprises Speltzer at the cemetery and knocks him unconscious with a shovel, taking him to his kill table at the crematorium.
 Dexter kills Speltzer by cremating his body along with his box of blood slides.
 He then meets with Debra, confirming that he killed Speltzer.
 When Debra asks if he did it for her, he says he did not.
 Debra is glad that Speltzer died, but questions her mentality.